nishanttotla/hugo-blog-skeleton/content/places.md

 16. Mexico (2014)
 17. United Kingdom (2015, 2016)
 18. Japan (2016)

-### Cities Visited

-I also like to keep track of all cities that I've been to on a map.
-This of course doesn't include transit, but only actual cities that I set foot in.

-<iframe src="https://www.google.com/maps/d/embed?mid=zfazlR6PpHXg.kTj-M9kdK9Kg" width="100%" height="480"></iframe>

 [^1]: I spent the entire summer of 2010 and 2011 living in Klosterneuburg near Vienna.
 [^2]: I briefly visited in March 2012, before moving in August of the same year.